 The luau dinner was a perfect way to cap our first night on the Big Island.
-There was music, dancing, storytelling, great food, and the people were all smiling and having a great time.
+There was music, dancing, storytelling, great food (cooked the traditional way), and the people were all smiling and having a great time.
 The host went around interviewing guests, and many are couples about to get married, or were celebrating their wedding anniversary.
 The night we went to bed, I thought, Hawai’i is a celebration of nature, love, and spirit.

 What a beautiful place to be in.

 What We Brought: Swimming clothes, hiking boots, jacket, rain jacket (important if you’re going to Hilo), sunscreen, lots of water, camera, binoculars, and our super smiles.

 Here’s a diary of our nine-day adventure on the Big Island.

 Day 1: Seeing a lot of honu at the Kaloko-Honokohau National Park